inderjit303/32-bit-SRAM-/README.md

 <img src="https://user-images.githubusercontent.com/99788755/194688388-f6ca8061-57a9-433b-809d-b2814172a6df.png">
 </p>
 <p align="center">
 Fig 8.
-Makerchip plots for 3x8 SRAM Address Decoder (a = 4 in decimal and d = 10 in hex )
+Makerchip plots for 3x8 SRAM Address Decoder (a = 4 in decimal, d = 10 in hex and enbl = 1)
 </p>